I also have a 40 minute streaming video on lamination techniques

 Then, I began to transfer the pattern to the slipped side.

-I patted them in place with care to press down, rather than stretching them.
+I patted them in place with care.

 When I was happy with the design I lightly rolled them to attach.